 What we offer you

-Apart from competitive salaries, our benefits are aimed at recognising and rewarding the contributions you make.
-We offer complete flexibility, whatever that may mean for you.
+We offer flexibility, whatever that may mean for you.
 Many of our benefit programs and onsite amenities are aimed at supporting you - including generous leave, child care subsidies, discounted parking, medical and health care.
-We offer extensive opportunities for personal and professional development and we'll support you in doing what you love.
+We offer extensive opportunities for personal and professional development, and we'll support you in doing what you love.

-While we review your application, get to know us more and find out what it's like working at MSE by visiting http://www.eng.unimelb.edu.au/about/join-mse/why-join-mse
+While we review your application, get to know us by visiting http://www.eng.unimelb.edu.au/about/join-mse/why-join-mse